Schedules of Condition

 Most property will need to be repaired from time to time.
 Leaking roofs and rising damp are common defects in older houses and in modern property there will be defects in design and construction that will become apparent during the early years after construction.
 Commercial property can similarly fall into disrepair due to general deterioration over time.

 There is a continuing need for alterations to all types of buildings and this type of work can be complex and technically difficult to carry out, businesses frequently need to enlarge their premises, to alter their configuration and to comply with lease requirements.

 We have long experience of property maintenance at all levels and are skilled in designing the best possible use for buildings of all types including the preparation of specifications, supervising building work in progress and negotiating with clients and contractors.

 The construction process always begins with the initial feasibility and design studies, a function normally fulfilled by architects and design consultants.
 Following on from the design process our contract supervision service involves inviting tenders, negotiating with contractors and thereafter supervising the building works in progress.
 At the end of the contract defects will be recorded, remedial measures supervised and final accounts settled.

 Our skills and experience are found in bringing together builders and property owners where otherwise there is the potential for misunderstanding, dispute, poor quality of construction and bad value for money.
 We are frequently advised to report on unacceptable levels of construction and we are also able to offer a one off site visit service to support both contractors and clients where there are grounds for doubt with the quality of the work or timescale of the project.

-Either independently or in association with Architects, Chartered Quantity Surveyors and Consulting Engineers, we, as Chartered Building Surveyors, are able to offer expertise at all stages in the construction process.
+Either independently or in association with Architects, Chartered Quantity Surveyors and Consulting Engineers, we, as Consultant Building Surveyors, are able to offer expertise at all stages in the construction process.